 Any business disruption could result in substantial expenses and diversion of resources and could materially adversely affect our business, financial condition and results of operations.
-For example, the strong earthquake that struck Sichuan Province in May 2008 resulted in the suspension of operations at three of our cooperative centers in Chengdu, the provincial capital of Sichuan Province, for approximately one month due to the diversion of hospital resources toward the treatment of earthquake victims.
+For example, the COVID-19 pandemic caused the suspension of operations at eight of our cooperative centers for approximately five weeks on average due to the Chinese government's travel restriction policies during the pandemic.